cloudspannerecosystem/omegatrade/README.md

 };
 ```

-## 4. Run the Application.
+## 4. Run the Application

 Run `ng serve` in the frontend folder.
-This will serve the whole application and the appliction will be start running in the url `http://localhost:4200/`.
+This will serve the whole application and it will start running in the URL `http://localhost:4200/`.

-## 5. Setup Google Authentication in Frontend. (optional)
+## 5. (Optional) Configure Google OAuth in frontend

-Google Authentication enables you to sign in with your google account directly from the application.
+Google OAuth enables you to sign in with your Google account directly from the application.
 In Order to use this service you just need to follow the below steps.

-#### Creating Google Oauth Credentials (This is required to login into the application using Google authentication)
+#### Creating Google OAuth credentials

 Step 5.1: Go to the [Google API Console Credentials](https://console.developers.google.com/apis/credentials).
 Click on Create Credentials and choose OAuth client ID.

 step 5.2: In application type, choose Web application and name whatever you like.

-step 5.3: Add frontend url i.e. `http://localhost:4200/` (from step 4) in Authorized JavaScript origins **ADD URI** section and Click create to continue.
+step 5.3: Add frontend URL i.e. `http://localhost:4200/` (from step 4) in Authorized JavaScript origins **ADD URI** section and Click create to continue.
 This will create Client ID.

 step 5.4: Now add the Client ID in the `environment.ts` file of frontend folder.